ava-labs/avalanche-docs/docs/subnets/subnet-upgrade.md

 # How to Upgrade a Subnet

 In the course of Subnet operation, you will inevitably need to upgrade or change some part of the software stack that is running your Subnet.
 If nothing else, you will have to upgrade the AvalancheGo node client.
-Same goes for the VM plugin binary that is used to run the blockchain on your Subnet, which is most likely the subnet-evm, the Subnet implementation of the Ethereum virtual machine.
-Also, you may want to change the configuration of the VM.
-This tutorial will guide you through the process of doing various Subnet upgrades and changes.
-We will point out things to watch out for and precautions you need to be mindful about.
+Same goes for the VM plugin binary that is used to run the blockchain on your Subnet, which is most likely the [subnet-evm](https://github.com/ava-labs/subnet-evm), the Subnet implementation of the Ethereum virtual machine.

+Node and VM upgrades usually don't change the way your Subnet functions, instead they keep your Subnet in sync with the rest of the network, bringing security, performance and feature upgrades.
+Most upgrades are optional, but all of them are recommended, and you should make optional upgrades part of your routine Subnet maintenance.
+Some upgrades will be mandatory, and those will be clearly communicated as such ahead of time, you need to pay special attention to those.

+Besides the upgrades due to new releases, you also may want to change the configuration of the VM, to alter the way Subnet runs, for various business or operational needs.
+These upgrades are solely the purview of your team, and you have complete control over the timing of their rollout.
+Any such change represents a **network upgrade** and needs to be carefully planned and executed.

 :::warning
 NETWORK UPGRADES PERMANENTLY CHANGE THE RULES OF YOUR SUBNET

 Procedural mistakes or a botched upgrade can halt your subnet or lead to data loss!

 When performing a subnet upgrade, every single validator on the Subnet will need to perform the identical upgrade.
 If you are coordinating a network upgrade, you must schedule advance notice to every subnet validator so that they have time to perform the upgrade prior to activation.
+Make sure you have direct line of communication to all your validators!
 :::

+This tutorial will guide you through the process of doing various Subnet upgrades and changes.
+We will point out things to watch out for and precautions you need to be mindful about.

 ## General Upgrade Considerations